BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

 Task 2
 ************

-Copy the files "`movies.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/movies.tsv>`_", "`actors.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/actors.tsv>`_", and "`cast.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/cast.tsv>`_" into your directory and load their data into the tables you've created.
+Download the files "`movies.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/movies.tsv>`_", "`actors.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/actors.tsv>`_", and "`cast.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/cast.tsv>`_" by clicking on the names and using the download button on the next page.
+Put them into your SQLworkshop directory.

+Load each file into its own table.
 Use the following for the movies.tsv file.
 Repeat for the other two files.

 .. code::